wordshaker/jesswhite_4/_posts/2018-04-09-impactfuldashboardspart1-post.md

 I'm probably not hiding the pain that I've felt from _"because it's just interesting"_ metrics ending up on dashboards that I've been responsible for in the past.

 The last question of _"could it live somewhere else"_ is quite an interesting one.
 If the information / data is needed for a long term goal or cannot be actioned upon quickly, it probably shouldn't be on a dashboard (there are some exceptions to this rule for operational or development dashes).
 Maybe it should be in a store, or in logs to be later interpreted with a log analytics tool.
-If the person needing the information needs to do calculations or models based on the raw data, for instance, the data will definitely need to be stored separate from the dashboard.
+If the person needing the information needs to do calculations or models based on the raw data for instance, the data will definitely need to be stored separate from the dashboard.
+Maybe in a data store or spreadsheet.

-Having purpose for your dashboards, and a reason to react for the metrics on there.
+Have a purpose for your dashboards, and a reason to react for the metrics on them.
 By channelling your inner toddler and ensuring these things, you will have metrics you can react to in an effective manner and dashboards that are much easier to work with.

 ### Putting in baselines / benchmarks